MrFade321/Hacking_FishWorld/README.md

 }
 ```

-Here we can see that the facebook Requests is deleted and removed from the que, client side!
+Here I can see that the facebook Requests is deleted and removed from the que, client side!
 This is a big red flag, if our handle_request function doesn't check the facebook requests server side.
 We can just go ahead and call that end point over and over again accepting the same gift infinitely, lets test it out - We go into our gift requests tab in-game and turn on our burpsuite intereception once again :

  ![HandleRequestPacket.JS](handleRequestPacket.png)

 ## Exploiting Vulnerabilities

-Perfect this is looking promising, let's go ahead and send that request to our BurpSuite Repeater and try clam our gift over and over again !
+Perfect this is looking promising, let's go ahead and send that request to our BurpSuite Repeater and try claim our gift over and over again !

  ![FreeGifts.JS](FreeGifts.png)

-Awesome we got a 200 OK ! this is looking really good so far lets spam this a few more times, turn off our interception and then see if the gifts hit out inventory.
+Awesome we got a 200 OK ! this is looking really good so far lets spam this a few more times, turn off our interception and then see if the gifts hit our inventory.

  ![Proof.JS](Proof.png)